Strasburg, Virginia

 Strasburg /ˈstrɑːzbɜːrɡ/ is a town in Shenandoah County, Virginia, United States, which was founded in 1761 by Peter Stover.
 It is the largest town by population in the county and is known for its grassroots art culture, pottery, antiques, and American Civil War history.
-The population was 6,398 at the 2010 census.
+The population was 7,083 at the 2020 census.

 History

 Early settlers

 German-speaking Pennsylvanians were among the first non-native settlers to arrive in the northern Shenandoah Valley and Strasburg area.
 The luscious greenery and fertile land were prime targets for immigrant farmers.
-On August 21, 1734 speculator Henry Willis was granted 2030 acre total of this land by William Gooch, Virginia's Lieutenant Governor and Commander in Chief.
-Gooch wished to settle the valley to create a buffer between Native American tribes and the rest of the Virginia colony.
+On August 21, 1734, speculator Henry Willis was granted 2030 acre total of this land by William Gooch, Virginia's Lieutenant Governor and Commander in Chief.
+Gooch wished to settle the Valley to create a buffer between Native American tribes and the rest of the Virginia colony.
 During the summer of 1735, Willis sold his entire property to Jacob Funk.
-Jacob in return, partitioned his new purchase, reselling a part of it to his brother John.
+Jacob, in return, partitioned his new purchase, reselling a part of it to his brother John.

-In contrast to the English culture found east of the Blue Ridge, Strasburg was settled with family farms and towns rather than plantations; few slaves; and Germanic language, religions, architecture and decorative arts.
-The thriving agricultural community that developed in the fertile bottomland along the banks of the Shenandoah River boasted scenic views of the Massanutten and Allegheny Mountains.
+In contrast to the English culture found east of the Blue Ridge Mountains, Strasburg was settled with family farms and towns rather than plantations (and slaves).
+Instead, the German language and Germanic architecture were more common than in areas east of the Blue Ridge.
+The thriving agricultural community that developed in the fertile bottomland along the banks of the Shenandoah River boasted scenic views of Massanutten Mountain (to the east) and the Allegheny Mountains (to the west).
 Later nicknamed “Pot Town,” Strasburg also became a center for the production of both utilitarian and fancy earthenware and stoneware pottery.
-During the 19th and 20th centuries, many residents worked for the railroad industry and at limestone quarries; after WW II, other industries came to Strasburg, including paper and auto parts manufacture.
-Today Strasburg boasts a growing service economy, museums, eateries, numerous antique stores and other shops.
+During the 19th and 20th centuries, many residents worked for the railroad industry and at limestone quarries; after WWII, other industries came to Strasburg, including paper and automotive parts manufacturing.
+Today, Strasburg boasts a growing service economy, museums, eateries, numerous antique stores, and other shops.